Time to Recognize Great Teachers

 Award for Secondary Mathematics and Science (including computer science) teachers working in grades 7-12 (2017)

-Two state Awardees receive a week in Washington DC with a White House reception and an award of $10,000 plus local recognition and leadership opportunities.
+- Two state Awardees (usually one math and one science) receive awardee activities in Washington DC, usually with a White House reception, and a cash award of $10,000.
+They also receive state recognition and leadership opportunities.
 The nomination deadline is April 1st and the application deadline is May 1st.